dman620/LAlib/readme.md

 This is being built on Ubuntu v16.04

+the .h file and the .cpp file are the entire library, basically.
+I also have a .error file, which houses error codes that I plan to use once the library is more developed.

 That being said, as I write more I will add to this readme.